galaxyproject/gravity/docs/advanced_usage.rst

 Zero-Downtime Restarts
 ----------------------

-Prior to Gravity 1.0, the preferred solution for performing zero-downtime restarts was `unicornherder`_.
-However, due to limitations in the unicornherder software, it does not always successfully perform zero-downtime restarts.
-Because of this, Gravity is now able to perform rolling restarts of gunicorn services if more than one gunicorn is configured.
+Gravity is able to perform rolling restarts of gunicorn services if more than one gunicorn is configured.

 To run multiple gunicorn processes, configure the ``gunicorn`` section of the Gravity configuration as a *list*.
 Each item in the list is a gunicorn configuration, and can have all of the same parameters as a single gunicorn